robrich/kubernetes-hands-on-workshop/17-Azure-Kubernetes-Service/start/README.md

 1. Let's locate the domain Azure assigned to the cluster.

-   From the terminal, run this command, substituting your cluster name:
+   ~~From the terminal, run this command, substituting your cluster name:~~

    ```
+   # This command no longer works:
-   az aks show --resource-group kubernetes --name YOUR_CLUSTER_NAME --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName -o table
+   az aks show --resource-group kubernetes --name YOUR_CLUSTER_NAME -o table
    ```

-   Note the URL for the cluster.
+   ~~Note the FQDN for the cluster.~~

+   This command no longer yields an effective result.
+Instead, make up a cool domain name.

 2. Create a new file in the frontend folder named `ingress.yaml`.